Flow-matic/Crypo-News/README.md

      * The structure of the webiste code i used was from the "Love Running" Code institute, i liked the way it looked and user freindly, i added some grid cards with external links to each one.

 * Wireframes

+  *  Balsamiq was used to create the Wireframe for each of the pages.

  Features
 ---